 Sue forgoes 40 caps to produce 4 jackets, so Sue's opportunity cost of producing one jacket is (40 caps)/(4 jackets) or 10 caps per jacket.
 Tessa forgoes 80 caps to produce 20 jackets, so Tessa's opportunity cost of producing one jacket is (80 caps)/(20 jackets) or 4 caps per jacket.
-Tessa has the comparative advantage in producing jackets because her opportunity cost of a jacket is lower than Sue's opportunity cost.
+Tessa has the comparative advantage in producing jackets because her opportunity cost of a jacket is lower than Sue's opportunity cost. - b.

-b.
 Can Sue and Tessa still gain from trade?
 Tessa and Sue can still gain from trade because Tessa (now) has a comparative advantage in producing jackets and Sue (now) has a comparative advantage in producing caps.
-Tessa will produce jackets and Sue will produce caps.

-c.
-Would Sue and Tessa still be willing to trade 1 jacket for 15 caps?
+Tessa will produce jackets and Sue will produce caps. - c.
+Would Sue and Tessa still be willing to trade I jacket for 15 caps?
 Explain your answer.

-Sue and Tessa will not be willing to trade 1 jacket for 15 caps.
-In particular, Sue, whose comparative advantage lies in producing caps, can produce 1 jacket at an opportunity cost of only 10 caps.
-So Sue will be unwilling to pay any more than 10 caps per jacket.

-- 10. For 50 years, Cuba has had a centrally planned economy in which the government makes the big decisions on how resources will be allocated. - a.
-Why would you expect Cuba's production possibilities (per person) to be smaller than those of the United States?

-Cuba's economy is almost surely less efficient than the U.S. economy.
+Sue and Tessa will not be willing to trade I jacket for 15 caps.
+In particular, Sue, whose comparative advantage lies in producing caps, can produce I jacket at an opportunity cost of only 10 caps.
+So Sue will be unwilling to pay any more than 10 caps per jacket. - 10.
+For 50 years, Cuba has had a centrally planned economy in which the government makes the big decisions on how resources will be allocated. - a.
+Why would you expect Cuba's production possibilities (per person) to be smaller than those of the United States? - Cuba's economy is almost surely less efficient than the U.S. economy.
 The Cuban central planners do not know people's production possibilities or their preferences.
+The plans that are created wind up wasting resources and/or producing goods and services that no one wants.
 Because firms in Cuba are owned by the government rather than individuals, no one in Cuba has the self-interested incentive to operate the firm efficiently and produce goods and services that consumers desire.
 Additionally Cuba does not actively trade so Cuba produces most of its consumption goods rather than buying them from nations with a comparative advantage.
 Because Cuba uses its resources to produce consumption goods, it cannot produce many capital goods so its economic growth rate has been low.